-Advice of a Pilot to a Ship's Master and/or a traffic participant in as far as the Pilot is unable to render his services on board of the vessel.
+Advice of a Pilot to a commander and/or a traffic participant in as far as the Pilot is unable to render his services on board of the vessel.
 This advice may be given under certain conditions from another vessel or from the shore.